warrenagin/PrototypeJam/Materials/README.md

 A quick overview video of Kira: https://vimeo.com/kirasystems/review/149054769/91d6b79772 Kira API Swagger page: https://app.kirasystems.com/platform-api/v0/swagger/index.html

+Kira is pre-trained to identify and extract clauses in contracts.

+In addition to the basics (Title, Party names, Date of agreement) the ones most relevant to cloud computing TOS are:
+1. Term and Renewal
+2. Pricing
+3. Confidentiality
+4. Exclusivity/Non-Compete
+5. Warranty
+6. Limitation of Liability
+7. Termination for Convenience
+8. Indemnity
+9. Governing Law
+10. Arbitration

 Contact Warren Agin at wea@swiggartagin.com for information about obtaining a Kira username and password for team use during the Prototype Jam.

 sites.txt - this is a list of URLs for about thirty cloud providers' terms of service, which you can use in designing products.